Margaret Garner

-Margaret Garner, called "Peggy" (died 1858), was an enslaved African-American woman in pre-Civil War America who killed her own daughter rather than allow the child to be returned to slavery.
+Margaret Garner (died 1858) was an enslaved African-American woman who killed her own daughter and intended to kill her other three children and herself rather than be forced back into slavery.
 Garner and her family had escaped enslavement in January 1856 by traveling across the frozen Ohio River to Cincinnati, but they were apprehended by U.S. Marshals acting under the Fugitive Slave Act of 1850.
 Garner's defense attorney, John Jolliffe, moved to have her tried for murder in Ohio, to be able to get a trial in a free state and to challenge the Fugitive Slave Law.
-Garner's story was the inspiration for the novel Beloved (1987) by Nobel Prize-winning author Toni Morrison and its subsequent adaptation into a film of the same name starring Oprah Winfrey (1998).
+Garner's story was the inspiration for the novel Beloved (1987) by Nobel Prize–winning author Toni Morrison and its subsequent adaptation into a film of the same name starring Oprah Winfrey (1998).

 Early life

 Garner, described as a mulatto, was born a house slave to the Gaines family of Maplewood plantation, Boone County, Kentucky.
 She may have been the daughter of the plantation owner John Pollard Gaines.
 In 1849 she married Robert Garner, an enslaved man.
 That December, the plantation and all the people enslaved there were sold to John P. Gaines's younger brother, Archibald K. Gaines.
 The Garners' first child, Thomas, was born early in 1850.

 Three of Garner's younger children (Samuel, Mary, and Priscilla) were described as mulattoes; each was born five to seven months after a child born to Archibald Gaines and his wife.
-These light-skinned children were likely the children of Archibald Gaines, the only adult white male at Maplewood.
+These light-skinned children were likely the children of Archibald Gaines, the only adult white male at Maplewood, who either forced Garner into a sexual relationship with him or repeatedly sexually assaulted her.
 The timing of the pregnancies suggests that the children were each conceived after Gaines's wife had become pregnant and was sexually unavailable to him.

 In a contemporary account, abolitionist Levi Coffin described Margaret Garner at her arrest as "a mulatto, about five feet high ... she appeared to be about twenty-one or twenty-three years old."
 She also had an old scar on the left side of her forehead and cheek, which she said had been caused when a "White man struck me."
 Her two sons were about four and six years old, and her daughter Mary was two and a half, and baby girl Priscilla, an infant.